-Wildfires, such as the recent ones on the U.S. West Coast, release large amounts of smoke into the air, affecting not only local communities but entire states and even continents.
+Wildfires, which can occur in hot, dry weather, release large amounts of smoke into the air, affecting not only local communities but entire states and even continents.

 According to the CDC, wildfire smoke contains gas and particles of burned trees, vegetation and buildings.
 Breathing in smoke can cause coughing and irritation to your respiratory system.
 For older adults, pregnant women, people with lung disease, and those at risk for COVID-19 or recovering from it, inhaling wildfire smoke can be dangerous.

 Human behavior during wildfires and other environmental crises could add another factor, Galiatsatos says.
 “If a fire or other natural disaster causes families to have to leave their homes and shelter in a community area, that’s putting a lot of people together indoors,” he explains.
 “That might make it hard to maintain at least 6 feet of physical distance, which could be a concern for people who are not fully vaccinated, especially if COVID-19 cases are increasing in that area.”